HamBa-m/sci-scraper/notebooks/notes.md

 [+] we may need a criteria of comparison between papers inside every section (preferably shared, but not necessarily)

 [+] ACM Surveys / AI Reviews: survey length should stay around the average length of these surveys

+---
+## Questions
+- what metrics / technics are used for evaluation ?